3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 Map Of Your Perfect 3-Day San Francisco Itinerary

-Day 1 In San Francisco, California
+Day 1 In San Francisco

 Welcome to good ol’ San Francisco!
 Today is all about hitting a few tourist attractions by the Embarcadero and the piers as well as exploring some of San Francisco’s most loved neighborhoods.
 You better be ready to eat too because there’s a lot of good food featured on Day 1!